The 18 Best Davido Songs

-Davido is a reigning king in the Nigerian music scene.
+Davido is a reigning king in the Nigerian music scene and beyond.

 Released in 2013, "Skelewu" lit up airwaves from Nigeria to the UK and beyond.
 It was promoted along with an instructional dance video and competition that asked fans to upload videos of themselves dancing to the single, which further spread the track like wildfire.
 Even Major Lazer got in on the massive tune.